 G20 Energy Ministerial Meeting Beijing Communiqué, G20 (29 June 2016) ("We recognize that energy efficiency, including energy conservation, is a long-term priority for G20.
 Improving energy efficiency brings social, economic, environmental and other benefits, and plays a key role in shaping a sustainable future. ...
 We adopt the G20 Energy Efficiency Leading Programme (EELP), and agree to take the lead in promoting energy efficiency.
 We agree to take action by adhering to the Voluntary Pillars for Energy Efficiency Cooperation, which are "mutually beneficial, innovative, inclusive, and sharing".
-We commit to significantly improve energy efficiency in the G20, through greater energy efficiency cooperation and by encouraging G20 members to develop active energy efficiency programs, policies and measures based on the specific needs and national circumstances of each member. ...We encourage interested countries to strengthen this collaboration and to participate actively in the additional key areas outlined in the EELP, which are Best Available Technologies and Practices ('TOP TENs'), Superefficient Equipment and Appliances Deployment initiative ('SEAD'), District Energy Systems ('DES'), Energy Efficiency Knowledge Sharing Framework, and Energy End-Use-Data and Energy Efficiency Metrics.
+We commit to significantly improve energy efficiency programs, policies and measures based on the specific needs and national circumstances of each member. ...We encourage interested countries to strengthen this collaboration and to participate actively in the additional key areas outlined in the EELP, which are Best Available Technologies and Practices ("TOP TENs"), Super-efficient Equipment and Appliances Deployment initiative ('SEAD'), District Energy Systems ('DES'), Energy Efficiency Knowledge Sharing Framework, and Energy End-Use-Data and Energy Efficiency Metrics.
 We welcome the active participation of non-G20 countries in all key areas of energy efficiency collaboration.").